Development assistance in Vanuatu

 - supporting cyclone recovery and reconstruction.

-We are helping the Vanuatu Government provide the right conditions for business and investment by supporting Vanuatu's reform agenda and economic management, including through policy dialogue and technical assistance.
-We are also supporting Vanuatu to improve economic opportunities for ni-Vanuatu through technical vocational and education and training and university scholarships, both by expanding women's income-earning opportunities and leadership, and through ni-Vanuatu participation in seasonal labour opportunities in Australia.
-Revitalisation of key infrastructureand improvements to rural roads and Port Vila's urban infrastructureare improving the movement of people, goods and services.
+We are helping the Vanuatu Government provide the right conditions for business and investment by supporting economic growth and management, including through policy dialogue and technical assistance.
+We are also supporting Vanuatu to improve economic opportunities for ni-Vanuatu through technical and vocational training, education and university scholarships, as well as expanding women's income-earning opportunities and through ni-Vanuatu participation in seasonal labour opportunities in Australia.
+Revitalisation of key infrastructure, including improvements to rural roads are improving the movement of people, goods and services.

 We aim to strengthen key legal and justice institutions (informal and formal) including the police, with a focus on access to justice for women, children and youth.
-We do this by working with a range of partners to reduce the prevalence of violence against women and children, and to increase access to counselling support and legal services.
-We are also helping Vanuatu to strengthen its resilience and response to natural disasters.
+We also work with a range of partners to reduce the prevalence of violence against women and children, and to increase access to counselling support and legal services.

-Key achievements in 2017-18 attributable to Australian aid include:
+Key recent achievements attributable to Australian aid in Vanuatu include: